 Food Manager Training

 The My Food Service License Missouri Certified Food Protection Manager (CFPM) course provides food safety training, exams, and educational materials to foodservice managers.
-Students will earn the nationally accredited Certified Food Protection Manager Certification upon passing the proctored exam with a score of 75% or higher.

 The program blends the latest FDA Food Code, food safety research, and years of food sanitation training experience.
 Managers learn to implement essential food safety practices and create a culture of food safety.
 All content and materials are based on actual job tasks identified by foodservice industry experts.